phw/peek/README.md

 of an app you developed, for making short tutorials or for reporting bugs.

 ### What about WebM or MP4?
 Those are well supported on the web.
-Peek allows you to record in both WebM and MP4 format, just choose your preferred output format in the preferences.
-Both are well supported by modern browsers, even though they are still not as universally supported by tools and online services as GIFs.
+Peek allows you to record in WebM format, just choose your preferred output format in the preferences.
+WebM is well supported by modern browsers, even though they are still not as universally supported by tools and online services as GIFs.

+> [!NOTE] Support for MP4 was available till version 1.5.1 but was removed
+> from later versions.

 ### What is the cause for "Could not start GNOME Shell recorder" errors?